Skip to Content

 10) Cover up when visiting churches

-The basic dress code (for both men and women) is that you need to cover your knees and upper arms.
+Both men and women need to cover their knees and upper arms.
 That means no sleeveless dresses or tops, and no skirts or shorts above the knee.

 Pants are your best bet, but long skirts are permitted.